-Course title and number: Math 2134: Prerequisites: Math 2124 or Math 2112 or Math 2109 with a grade of C or better.
-Work; functions of several variables; partial differentiation and applications; polar coordinates and change of variables; multiple integrals and applications; Green's Theorem; Gauss's Divergence Theorem; Stokes' Theorem.
-This course requires an additional recitation hour.
+Prerequisites: Math 2124 or Math 2112 or Math 2109 with a grade of C or better.

+Material covered: functions of several variables; partial differentiation and applications; polar coordinates and change of variables; multiple integrals and applications; Green's Theorem; Gauss's Divergence Theorem; Stokes' Theorem.
+This course includes an additional recitation hour.